Is Mono Contagious? Symptoms, Spread & Recovery Guide

 • Skin rash

-If you notice sharp pain in the upper left abdomen, seek immediate care—it could be a sign of spleen rupture, a rare but serious complication.
+If you experience sharp pain in the upper left abdomen, seek immediate medical attention — this could signal a ruptured spleen, a rare but serious complication.

 How to Treat Mono

-• Rest: Your body needs time to fight the infection
+• Rest: Give your body time to recover.

-• Pain Relief: Use over-the-counter pain relievers like ibuprofen (Advil®) or acetaminophen (Tylenol®)
+• Pain Relief: Ibuprofen (Advil®) or acetaminophen (Tylenol®).

-• Sore Throat Relief: Try lozenges, warm saltwater gargles, or throat sprays
+• Sore Throat Relief: Lozenges, warm saltwater gargles, throat sprays.

-• Avoid Strenuous Activities: No contact sports or intense workouts for at least 4 weeks, especially if your spleen is enlarged
+• Avoid Strenuous Activities: No contact sports or intense workouts for 4+ weeks if your spleen is enlarged.

 Can You Prevent Mono?

-• Don’t kiss or have close contact with someone showing symptoms
+• Avoid kissing or close contact with someone showing symptoms.

-• Stay home when you’re sick to avoid spreading viruses to others
+• Stay home when sick to reduce spread.

 When to See a Doctor

-Call your healthcare provider if you have mono and experience:
+Call your provider if you have mono and experience:

 • Difficulty breathing or swallowing